-- 1. If Executive Board approval is required for contract award, the Project Manager, in consultation with the Director of Procurement, shall prepare the Board report Report.
-The Board report shall include links to or copies of all proposals received, Report shall describe the procurement and evaluation process, set forth the evaluation scores for each proposer, describe the services or goods being procured, include a tabulation chart of all proposers and prices received, and contain the Executive Director's determination of the recommendation for contract award. - 2.
-The Executive Board shall vote to accept or reject the Executive Director's determination of the recommendation for contract award.
-If the Executive Board rejects the Executive Director's recommendation for contract award, the Executive Board shall state the reason(s) for rejecting the recommendation and take one of the following actions: (1) choose another proposer using the same evaluation criteria set forth in the RFP; or (2) direct re-solicitation of proposals. - 3.
+- 1. If Executive Board approval is required for contract award, the Project Manager, in consultation with the Director of Procurement, shall prepare the Board Report.
+The Board Report shall describe the procurement and evaluation process, set forth the evaluation scores for each proposer, describe the services or goods being procured, include a tabulation chart of all proposers and prices received, and contain the Chief Executive Officer's determination of the recommendation for contract award. - 2.
+The Executive Board shall vote to accept or reject the Chief Executive Officer's determination of the recommendation for contract award.
+If the Executive Board rejects the Chief Executive DirectorOfficer's recommendation for contract award, the Executive Board shall state the reason(s) for rejecting the recommendation and take one of the following actions: (1) choose another proposer using the same evaluation criteria set forth in the RFP; or (2) direct re-solicitation of proposals. - 3.
 If the Executive Board elects to choose another proposer, each Executive Board member shall become familiar with the content of the final RFP.
 Any questions regarding the RFP, the Proposals, or any documentation furnished by a proposer shall be addressed to the Director of Procurement prior to the Executive Board's initiation of evaluations.
-Each Executive Board Member shall perform a technical evaluation of each proposer's Proposal using evaluation score sheets substantially similar to those used by the Evaluation Committee, which will be provided by the Executive Board Chair, who may be assisted by the Director of Procurement.
-All Executive Board Members' evaluations shall be performed in accordance with these policies and procedures, the RFP, and applicable regulations and laws.
-The Executive Board Chair, with the assistance of the Director of Procurement, shall then review the scores and determine the successful proposer for contract award.

-- 4. Executive Board approval of contract award shall authorize the Executive Director to negotiate final terms and conditions and enter into an agreement with the successful proposer.
+Each Executive Board Member shall perform a technical evaluation of each proposer's Proposal using evaluation score sheets substantially similar to those used by the Evaluation Committee, which will be provided by the Executive Board Chair, who may be assisted by the Director of All Executive Board Members' evaluations shall be Procurement performed in accordance with these policies and procedures, the RFP, and applicable regulations and laws.
+The Executive Board Chair, with the assistance of the Director of Procurement, shall then review the scores and determine the successful proposer for contract award. - 4.
+Executive Board approval of contract award shall authorize the Chief Executive Officer to negotiate final terms and conditions and enter into an agreement with the successful proposer.
 The contract will be reviewed by Counsel who will ensure that the contract will not include any terms or conditions to be negotiated in the future.
-The Director of Procurement will ensure that any contract addressing such terms and/or conditions will not be executed signed.
-The Director of Procurement will ensure that the contract is executed at the approval level required in these procedures. - 5.
-A minimum of one original signed copy of each Each contract will be executed signed by Foothill Transit and the contractor.
-The As used in this Policy and Procedures Manual, the word "signed" shall be deemed to include original "wet" ink signatures and portable document format (.pdf) or electronic signatures.

-If wet ink originals are obtained, the Procurement Department will maintain an original of the contract for the procurement file and, if requested by the contractor, will distribute one original to the contractor.
-Copies will be distributed to Counsel, the procurement file, and the project manager Project Manager and, if necessary, to the contractor.
+The Director of Procurement will ensure that any contract addressing such terms and/or conditions will not be signed.
+The Director of Procurement will ensure that the contract is signed at the approval level required in these procedures. - 5.
+Each contract will be signed by Foothill Transit and the contractor.
+As used in this Policy and Procedures Manual, the word "signed" shall be deemed to include original "wet" ink signatures and portable document format (.pdf) or electronic signatures.
+If wet ink originals are obtained, the Procurement Department will maintain an original of the contract for the procurement file and if requested by the contractor, will distribute one original to the contractor.
+Copies will be distributed to Counsel, the procurement file, and the Project Manager and, if necessary, to the contractor.